epsilon537/boxlambda/docs/build_sys_gw_build_struct.md

    Submodules are Git submodules referenced by BoxLambda.
 They form the foundation of the build system.

 4. **The Code Generation Layer**:
-   Some components require some form of transformation to be turned into synthesizable verilog.
-The component in question provides specific code generation instructions in the form of a *custom command* (`add_custom_command`) its `CMakefile.txt`.
-The custom command is added as a dependency to the generic `gw_codegen` target which gets executed as the first step in a gateware build.
-The code generated files are written to the `codegen/` subdirectory in the build tree.
-The code generated files are derived objects so they are not put under version control.
+   Some components require some form of transformation to be turned into synthesizable Verilog.
+The component in question provides specific code generation instructions in the form of a *custom command* (`add_custom_command`) in its `CMakefile.txt`.
+The custom command is added as a dependency to the generic `gw_codegen` target, which gets executed as the first step in a gateware build.
+The code-generated files are written to the `codegen/` subdirectory in the build tree.
+The code-generated files are derived objects, so they are not put under version control.

 The following components currently rely on code generation: